How to Cut Down Your Legal Fees During a Divorce

 Phone calls are billed at an hourly rate for each call, either to or from you, and to or from others (opposing counsel, expert consultants, potential witnesses, etc.).
 We charge for phone calls because a great deal of time is spend negotiating, obtaining information, etc., through telephone conferences.
 However, you will not be billed for scheduling appointments, confirming dates, or for questions regarding your billing statement.

-You can save on telephone conference charges by:
+You can save on telephone conference Attorney Fees by: